lararosekelley/brick-breaker/README.txt

 *    along with Brick Breaker.
 If not, see <http://www.gnu.org/licenses/>.
 */

-README: Brick Breaker, Version 1.0
+README

 Author: Ty-Lucas Kelley
-Class: CSC 171 The Science of Programming
-Lab Session: MW 1230-145
-TA: Ciaran Downey
-Assignment: Project 02
+Music: Dan (YouTube Channel: 8BitDanooct1)
+Current Version: 1.1
+Date of Last Update: 11/26/2013

+What's New in Version 1.1:
+	Random colors for the bricks, still cycle though a set of colors from same palette though.
+	With each new level, the song will change (if user selected to play music).
+	Source Code refined, with better comments.

 Description:
-	This game is a clone of "BREAKOUT", a game in which the player controls a paddle that is used to bounce a ball that breaks blocks.
+	This game is a clone of "Breakout", a game in which the player controls a paddle that is used to bounce a ball that breaks blocks.
 Items are occasionally dropped from the blocks.
 The game tracks the player's name, lives, level, and score as well.
 If the player scores high enough, they are placed on the high score board, which is displayed at the end of every game.
 There are an unlimited amount of levels, and the user can also select to have background music played throughout the game.
+Catch the green items to make your paddle larger, and avoid the red ones!

 Controls:
-	Spacebar: starts game, pauses during game
+	Spacebar: starts game, pauses/resumes during game
 	Left arrow: moves paddle left
 	Right arrow: moves paddle right
 		**It is recommended to click and release the keys each time you wish to move, rather than hold them down, due to the delay built into most operating systems.
 You will be far more precise if you click and release for each movement.**

-How to download (from GitHub):
+How to Download Latest Version:
 	Go to this URL: https://github.com/tylucaskelley/BrickBreaker
-	Find the "Download ZIP" button near the bottom-right side Click it!
-	Unzip the folder once it downloads.
+	Click the "Download ZIP" button near the bottom-right side Unzip the folder once it downloads.

 How to Run:
 	Double-click the "BrickBreaker.jar" file.
 	Enter your name.
-	Select an option for audio.
+	Select an option for audio playback.
-	Enjoy the game!

-**To-Do**
-	Fix error where two clicks of space bar are sometimes needed.
-May be a concurrency/syncing issue.
-	Change color of bricks for each level to break up monotony.
+	Enjoy!

+**To-Do: For myself and any who wish to contribute to the game's improvement**
-	Refine relationship between ball and brick: sometimes there is odd behavior when ball hits corner of a brick (technically 2 sides at same time).
+	Refine relationship between ball and brick: sometimes there is odd behavior when ball hits corner of a brick (technically hits 2 sides at same time).
-	Different songs for each level.
+	Potential sounds: when ball hits something, new level, life loss, game over Fix error where two clicks of spacebar are needed occasionally.
+May be a concurrency problem

+Thank you for playing!
+For more projects and information about me, check out www.tylucaskelley.com and my GitHub profile: https://github.com/tylucaskelley/
+-Ty